chriswhatley/SHEAwards/source/_awards/rising-star-of-year.md

 ---
 title: Rising star of the year award
 criteria: she-awards-2021-hsm-rising-star-of-year.pdf
-sponsor: nineteen
+sponsor: she-software
 icon: star-full
+---
-description: This category is designed to recognise an individual who made a significant contribution to the implementation or enhancement of health, safety or wellbeing standards within either their own or a client organisation.
+This category is designed to recognise an individual who made a significant contribution to the implementation or enhancement of health, safety or wellbeing standards within either their own or a client organisation.
 They must also have made a significant contribution to the introduction and promotion of standards within the health, safety or wellbeing and not been in post prior to 1 January 2020.

 Any person who has been in post prior to this date are not eligible for entry.
----